 Technology is great when it works.
 When it doesn’t, you’re likely to find yourself dealing with both its absence and the prospect of repair or replacement costs.
 While the companies that make hearing aids are continually working to improve their products, malfunctions can happen, especially if the device is subjected to rough treatment.
 Although it’s impossible to predict or prevent every malfunction, you can minimize disruptions by purchasing your device through a reputable provider, securing a warranty, and caring for it properly.

 Whether you experience one of these common problems with hearing aids or encounter a totally different issue, an audiologist can provide the help you need to resolve the matter.
-To learn more about hearing aids, schedule a consultation with Apex Audiology today if you live near Limon, Pueblo, or Colorado Springs, Colorado.
+To learn more about hearing aids, schedule a consultation with Apex Audiology today if you live near Pueblo or Colorado Springs, Colorado.
 Dr. William F. Herholtz can conduct a simple hearing test, increase your understanding of your hearing loss, and offer solutions for treatment.
 To get started, please call us at 719-247-9000 or schedule an appointment online.
 We look forward to hearing from you!